Overv/VulkanTutorial/03_Drawing_a_triangle/03_Drawing/02_Rendering_and_presentation.md

 ![](/images/triangle.png)

 Yay!
 Unfortunately, you'll see that when validation layers are enabled, the program crashes as soon as you close it.
-The message printed to the terminal from `debugCallback` tells us why:
+The messages printed to the terminal from `debugCallback` tell us why:

 ![](/images/semaphore_in_use.png)